KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Introduction

-To prevent accidents and ensure safety both during the day and night, maritime image datasets help obtain a ship’s location, size, and direction, among other information, to determine whether there exist other objects nearby \cite{shao2018seaships}.
-There are a few existing applications of object detection such as harbor surveillance \cite{ray2019heterogeneous} or collision avoidance \cite{ramos2019collision} for autonomously operating vessels but a lack of publicly available data and the complexity of the sea environment makes object detection in the maritime domain a complex and expensive field of research \cite{wang2020ocean}.
-Moreover, in contrast to other domains of object detection such as street sign detection \cite{piccioli1996robust}, pedestrian detection \cite{dollar2009pedestrian}, or even face detection \cite{hjelmaas2001face}, in the maritime domain, there are comparatively few public benchmarks available.
-Hence, recent studies of object detection in the maritime domain contain only a few comparable results.
+To ensure safety both during the day and night and prevent accidents, maritime image datasets provide information such as a ship’s location, size, and direction, crucial for identifying nearby objects\cite{shao2018seaships}.
+While object detection applications like harbor surveillance \cite{ray2019heterogeneous} and collision avoidance \cite{ramos2019collision} for autonomous vessels exist, the maritime domain faces challenges due to a scarcity of publicly available data and the complexities of the sea environment, which make it an expensive field of research\cite{wang2020ocean}.
+Unlike other object detection domains such as street signs detection, \cite{piccioli1996robust}, pedestrian detection \cite{dollar2009pedestrian}, or even face detection \cite{hjelmaas2001face}, maritime object detection lacks comparable public benchmarks, resulting in limited studies and results.

-In this paper, we present a maritime object image dataset, KOLOMVERSE, for object detection.
-For data collection, we installed a four-channel 4K (3840$\times$2160 pixels) network video recorder (NVR) system on the ship's front, rear, left, and right sides to collect one fps of video data and built the KOLOMVERSE based on the images captured from the video data.
-Seventeen ships with the NVR system collected the video data from 21 territorial waters of Korea, which are overlaid on a Google Earth satellite imagery as shown in Figure~\ref{Fig1}.
-We collected 5,845 hours of video data from November 2020 to February 2021.
-Through a data quality assessment process, we acquired around 2,151,470 4K resolution images that cover various environments considering weather, time (illumination and occlusion), viewpoint, background, wind speed, visibility, and season.
-The KOLOMVERSE contains five categories (ship, buoy, fishnet buoy, lighthouse, and wind farm) essential for the safety and navigation of maritime vessels.
+In this paper, we introduce KOLOMVERSE, a maritime object image dataset designed specifically for object detection.
+For data collection, we deployed a four-channel 4K (3840$\times$2160 pixels) Network Video Recorder (NVR) system on ships' front, rear, left, and right sides to capture video data at one frame per second (fps), from which KOLOMVERSE was constructed using extracted images.
+Seventeen ships equipped with the NVR system collected the video data across 21 territorial waters of Korea, mapped onto Google Earth satellite imagery as depicted in Figure~\ref{Fig1}.
+From November 2020 to February 2021, we accumulated 5,845 hours of video data.
+Through rigorous data quality assessment, we curated approximately 186,419 images in 4K resolution, representing diverse environmental conditions such as weather, time (illumination and occlusion), viewpoint, background, wind speed, visibility, and seasons.
+The KOLOMVERSE contains five categories (ship, buoy, fishnet buoy, lighthouse, and wind farm) essential for maritime vessel safety and navigation.